chriskrycho/async-trpl-fun/notes/Book notes.md

 > A Tokio task is an asynchronous green thread.

 The key is that a “green thread”—a “task”—enable concurrency but do *not* enable parallelism.
 You can *combine* OS-level threads, processes, or other means of parallelism *with* task-based concurrency, though.

+(There is some question/discussion about whether “green thread” is appropriate as a description of Rust’s async.
+I don’t think the term matters, but we may need a callout which addresses it.)

 ## Scope/scale